AdobeDocs/advertising.en/help/dsp/optimization/custom-goal-create.md

         1. At the bottom of the settings, click **[!UICONTROL Save]**.

-Once you create an objective, you can assign it to a DSP package as a custom goal when the optimization goal is "[!UICONTROL Highest ROAS - Custom Goal]" or "[!UICONTROL Lowest CPA - Custom Goal]."
+Once you create an objective, you can assign it to a DSP package as a custom goal when the optimization goal ends with "[!UICONTROL - Custom Goal]" (such as "[!UICONTROL Highest ROAS - Custom Goal]").

 >[!TIP]
 >